Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Crombie Park, Angus, Scotland, (August 2008)

-Cap 6 cm foxy brown shiney plastic look and texture, graduating
+Cap 6 cm foxy brown shiny plastic look and texture, graduating

 to darker cream nearer the margin.
 Pores close same colour as